 If you're outside, look for the natural glow in the environment.

 Ask yourself, Where is the sun coming from?
 Is there a window with light coming in?
 Can I create the light with an LED,a flash or a reflector?

-If it’s cloudy and you cant see the sun or a direction of light, hold out your hand in front of you and rotate on the spot until see the natural glow in your skin and there’s your direction.
+If it’s cloudy and you can't see the sun or a direction of light, hold out your hand in front of you and rotate on the spot until seeing the natural glow in your skin and there’s your direction.